-On this day, the Broncos announce themselves as a force to be reckoned with by smashing the defending premiers in their debut match, a world record crowd gathers at Sydney's Olympic Stadium and Brett joins dad in the centurion club.
+On this day, the Broncos announce themselves by smashing the defending premiers in their debut match, a world record crowd gathers at Sydney's Olympic Stadium and Brett joins dad in the centurion club.

 The Brisbane Broncos stun Manly 44-10 in their first match in the NSWRL competition.
 Wally Lewis scores two tries and Terry Matterson adds eight goals to the two tries he scored as the new glamour club hit the ground running.
 The Broncos would go on to win 10 games in their debut season and finish seventh, just one win outside the top six.